efrecon/primer/README.md

   user.
 The target of this module are deploy keys when interacting with automated CI systems.
 * [`docker`][docker] installs the Docker daemon and client, it has been described above.
-* `compose` installs Docker compose at the latest or a specific version, together with bash completion.
+* [`compose`][compose] installs Docker compose at the latest or a specific version, together with bash completion.
 The binary integrity can be verified before installation.
 * `machine` installs Docker machine at the latest or a specific version, together with bash completion.
 The binary integrity can be verified before installation.